-We remain committed to progressing these actions which were commenced in FY22, and commit to continuously engaging in risk assessment of our supply chain to identify any new or developing areas of risk in the business.
+McCain remains committed to addressing modern slavery risks and to continuously engaging in risk assessment of our supply chain to identify any new or developing areas of risk in the business.

-1. Increasing the Assessment of Suppliers
+Increasing the Assessment of Suppliers

-The Committee will continue its investigations and review of the modern slavery risks in our direct and indirect supply chains and determine appropriate remediation action.
+We will continue its investigations and review of the modern slavery risks in our direct and indirect supply chains and determine appropriate remediation action.
 This may involve the replacement of high-risk suppliers with suppliers presenting a lower risk of modern slavery in their operations, business, and supply chains.
-The Committee has commenced exploring third party support options to optimise processes for collecting and assessing relevant data from suppliers in order to understand the supplier risk profile across the wider business.
+We continue to explore third party support options to optimise processes for collecting and assessing relevant data from suppliers in order to understand the supplier risk profile across the wider business.